osallans/phone-validation-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.

+## Description

 This project is mainly for the client-side App for phone-validation application where it connects directly to server side local docker image or just local dev. sever locally on port 8080

+## Project Structure

-The project stucture is pretty simple in regards to the project structure which consists of the main components
+The project stucture is pretty simple N-Tier app in regards to the project structure which consists of the following components

--Angular components for main app & home pages.
+- Angular components for main app & home pages.

--Shared directory that contains the following:
+- Shared directory that contains the following:
-  -commonFunctions

-  -Models which acts as a replica from entites on the server side including the filter DTO
+- Models which acts as a replica from entites on the server side including the filter DTO

-  -Directives that are used across app (e.g. Server Side paginated table , App Notifications...etc.)
+- Directives that are used across app (e.g. Server Side paginated table , App Notifications...etc.)

-  -Services for both API & Utilities
+- Services for both API & Utilities
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.